How does your hearing affect dementia risk?

 One way that hearing loss and dementia could be linked is through our blood system.

-Certain types of dementia, particularly vascular dementia, are caused when there is less blood flow reaching the brain.
+Certain types of dementia, particularly vascular dementia, are caused when blood flow to the brain is restricted.
 This can damage our brain cells.
-Recent studies have also shown that the parts of our brain that process sounds (our auditory system) have many blood vessels and are vulnerable to damage.
+Recent studies have also shown that the parts of our brain that process sounds (our auditory system) are particularly vulnerable to damage.

-Dr Nicolas Michalski is working to understand this link at Institut Pasteur in France, thanks to funding from Alzheimer’s Research UK.
-He’s investigating how changes in the blood supply to the brain is linked to hearing problems and in turn, whether this could dementia.
+With funding from Alzheimer’s Research UK, Dr Nicolas Michalski is working to understand this link at Institut Pasteur in France.
+He’s investigating how changes in the blood supply to the brain is linked to hearing problems and in turn, whether this could impact dementia risk.

 Or is it inflammation?